Restore Your Smile with Dental Implant Procedures

 Dental implant restoration gives patients permanent options to replace a single missing tooth, multiple teeth, or an entire arch or mouth.
 The procedure is customized for each patient based on his/her needs.

-Although it is considered an oral surgery, implant restoration can be done right in the office.
+Although it is considered an oral surgery, an implant restoration can be done right in the office.
 The implant is precisely placed in place of the missing tooth.
 The bone and gums are given time to heal around the implant before an abutment is placed to connect the crown, bridge, or denture.

 To replace an individual tooth, a dental implant and crown are used.
 Multiple teeth can be replaced, but each requires its own implant and crown.
-This procedure produces a restoration that looks and functions as a natural tooth.
+This procedure produces a restoration that looks and functions like a natural tooth.
 As one of the easiest restorations to care for, dental implant crowns are long-lasting with good oral hygiene.

 When more than one tooth needs to be replaced, a dental implant bridge procedure is an option.
 A fixed bridge is an option for patients who have to replace some teeth but do not want dentures or a full mouth restoration.